pdincau/git-test/README.md

 git-test
 ========

-a git repository for testing purposes
+A git repository for testing purposes